Annie (musical): 2014–2025 US tours

-UK and Ireland tours and West End revival (2015–2023)
+UK and Ireland tours and West End revival (2015–2026)

 A new UK and Ireland tour opened at the Theatre Royal, Newcastle in July 2015 starring Craig Revel Horwood as Miss Hannigan, directed by Nikolai Foster and produced by Michael Harrison and David Ian, with new orchestrations by George Dyer.
 The production toured until 2016 with Lesley Joseph appearing at some venues and performances as Miss Hannigan.

 The production opened in London's West End at the Piccadilly Theatre, opening on June 5, 2017 (previews beginning on May 23) for a limited run until January 6, 2018.
 This was Miranda Hart's musical debut as Miss Hannigan (until September 17).
 The three girls who shared the main role were Madeleine Haynes (reprising her the role from the UK tour), Lola Moxom and Ruby Stokes.
 From September 19, for a limited 10 week run, Craig Revel Horwood returned to the role of Miss Hannigan, reprising his role from the 2015-16 UK and Ireland tour.
 The production extended its limited run, with Meera Syal as Miss Hannigan from November 27, through to the show's conclusion on February 18, 2018, when it closed to make way for the musical adaptation of Strictly Ballroom.

 The production began another UK and Ireland tour in February 2019 at the Manchester Opera House starring Anita Dobson as Miss Hannigan, alternating venues with Craig Revel Horwood and Jodie Prenger.

 Another UK and Ireland tour began at the Curve in Leicester in February 2023 starring Zoe Akinyosade, Harlie Barthram, and Sharangi Gnanavarathan sharing the title role, with Craig Revel Horwood, Paul O'Grady, Jodie Prenger and Elaine C. Smith alternating venues as Miss Hannigan, after previously performing the role in previous tours and West End runs.
 After performing the role in Newcastle-upon-Tyne and Edinburgh, O'Grady died on March 28, 2023.

+A UK and Ireland tour of the production starring La Voix as Miss Hannigan is set to open at the New Wimbledon Theatre in May 2026.

-Hollywood Bowl production (2018)
+2018 Hollywood Bowl production

 For its annual fully staged musical event, the Hollywood Bowl produced a limited run of Annie from July 27–29, 2018, directed by Michael Arden.
 The cast included Kaylin Hedges as the title role, Roger Bart as Rooster, Ana Gasteyer as Miss Hannigan, David Alan Grier as Warbucks, Megan Hilty as Lily St. Regis, Lea Salonga as Grace, Ali Stroker as "Star to Be", and Steven Weber as Franklin D. Roosevelt.

+Planned 2027 Broadway revival

+Another Broadway revival directed by Sam Pinkleton is planned to open in the fall of 2027 as part of the musical's 50th anniversary.
+Michael Alden, Hal Luftig, Cathy Dantchik, and Kevin Connor of Halcyon Theatricals have been announced to serve as producers.